AutoChengh/evasive-acceleration/README.md

   --agent-a 0 0 10 0 4.5 1.8 0 \
   --agent-b 20 0 8 3.1415926 4.7 1.9 0
 ```

-*(Agent A is at (0,0) moving at 10m/s.
-Agent B is at (20,0) moving at 8m/s in the opposite direction).*
+*(Agent A is at `(0, 0)` moving at `10 m/s`.
+Agent B is at `(20, 0)` moving at `8 m/s` in the opposite direction.)*

+The terminal output reports the EA value for the current interaction state.

 ### 2. Batch Computation
 Use `src/batch_compute.py` to process CSV files or trajectory cases frame by frame.
-Ideal for dataset analysis and comparing EA with baselines.
+This is suitable for dataset analysis and comparison between EA and baseline metrics.

 **Run Batch Computation:**
 ```bash
 python src/batch_compute.py
 ```

 **Typical Workflow:**
 1. Place your input CSV files in `demo_data/` (or your target directory).
 2. Check the input/output path settings inside `src/batch_compute.py`.
 3. Run the script and inspect the generated output files.

+The batch script assumes that the input CSV files contain the state variables required by the EA solver for both interacting road users.
+Before using a new dataset, please check the expected column names and file-path settings inside `src/batch_compute.py`.

+The output typically includes frame-wise EA values and baseline metrics written to a new CSV file.

 ### 3. Visualization
 Use the scripts in `visualization/` to render interaction geometry and export GIFs.

 1. Prepare the corresponding CSV case.
 2. Run the target visualization script.
 3. Inspect the generated images or GIFs.

+Visualization is kept separate from the EA solver, so users interested only in computation do not need the plotting workflow.

 ---